 Recently, I was trying to check my PC specs and ran into a snag.
 It had to do with this Meltdown and Spectre chipset nonsense.
 It seemed that some articles referenced the “chipset” and others the “code” name.
-I didn’t have a decoder ring so decided to see if various system utilities could help me answer these questions.
-I came away thinking that these profiler tools vary widely in information and details.
+I didn’t have a decoder ring so decided to see if any system utilities could help me answer these questions.
+I came away thinking that these profiler tools vary widely.

-For this article, I’m focusing on free PC specs checkers that help me determine what hardware and software I have without prying the cover off.
+For this article, I’m focusing on free PC specs checkers that help me determine what hardware and software I have without opening it.
 Some people call these “system profilers”.
 They can be very useful when troubleshooting or talking to tech support reps who often need basic computer information.
 But the degree of information you need really depends on the circumstances, which is why I’ve included multiple solutions.
 However, I would not call them diagnostic software.

 Windows Layered Approach to System Information

 Microsoft actually provides a number of tools to find out your computer specs.
 One immediate benefit is you don’t have to download software.
 These tools vary from the basics to ones that require a propeller hat.
 For many people, your PC’s About panel is sufficient.

 - You can type your Windows key + Pause.
 The Pause button is generally above the PgUp.